TezosTaqueria/taqueria/taqueria-plugin-metadata/README.md

 ### `taq generate-project-metadata`

 The `generate-project-metadata` task collects project-level metadata fields which are added to `config.json`.
-Once generated, these values will be used as defaults when running `taq create metadata < contractName >`
+Once generated, these values will be used as defaults when generating contract metadata

+#### Command Structure

 ```shell
 taq generate-project-metadata